rivet-gg/plugin-colyseus-server/README.md

-# Rivet Colyseus Plugin
+# 🔩 Rivet Colyseus Plugin

 Plugin to Colyseus for easy development with Rivet.

 ## Coming from Colyseus Arena?

 Colyseus Arena was shut down March 31st, 2023.
-This plugin helps make the migration to Rivet seamless.
+This plugin helps make the migration games to Rivet quickly and easily.

 ## FAQ

-**What about `initializeExpress`?**
+**What happened to `initializeExpress`?**

-We support deploying static files with [Rivet CDN](https://docs.rivet.gg/cdn/introduction).
+Rivet game servers run only game code and nothing else.
+We support deploying static content with [Rivet CDN](https://docs.rivet.gg/cdn/introduction).

 If you need to run a custom API server, take a look at [Fly.io](https://docs.rivet.gg/cdn/introduction) or [Railway](https://railway.app/).